CenturyLinkCloud/APIDocs/Authentication/api-v20-authentication-overview.md

 If valid credentials are provided, an HTTP 200 status is returned along with the following JSON payload:

     {
        "userName":"user@company.com",
        "accountAlias":"RLS1",
        "locationAlias":"WA1",
        "roles":[

-          "ServerAdmin","AccountAdmin"
+          "ServerAdmin",
+          "AccountAdmin"
        ],
        "bearerToken":"[LONG TOKEN VALUE]"
     }

 These results show the user's parent account, default data center location, and assigned platform roles.
-The __bearerToken__ is the value that must be added to the HTTP Authorization header when calling any other API service.
+The __bearerToken__ is the value that must be added to the HTTP `Authorization` header when calling any other API service.
 This token identifies who the user is and what they are allowed to do in the API.

 If you provide invalid credentials, you will get an HTTP 400 (Bad Request) and the following response message: